CRIB-project/TSrim/README.md

 # Overview
 TSrim is a ROOT class inherited from TF1, which enables us to calculate range or energy loss of an ion in a material based on the SRIM range table.

-Instead of directly reading a SRIM's range output file and performing interpolation everytime it is called, TSrim treats a polynomial function which fits to the log(Energy) vs log(Range) table of a specified ion-target pair provided by SRIM.
+Instead of directly reading a SRIM's range output file and performing interpolation every time it is called, TSrim treats a polynomial function which fits to the log(Energy) vs log(Range) table of a specified ion-target pair provided by SRIM.

-We recommend the polynomial dgree of 16 for the moment, which guarantees the deviation from the original range values by SRIM mostly less than 1%, and still fast enough to repeat calculations.
+We recommend the polynomial degree of 16 for the moment, which guarantees the deviation from the original range values by SRIM mostly less than 1%, and still fast enough to repeat calculations.
 Fit parameter files for a number of materials are already available (in SR\ Module/range/*/range_fit_pol16_*.txt).

 ### Units and material information
 - Thickness and range in mm
 - Energy in MeV
 - Energy per nucleon in MeV/u
-- Temperatire in K
+- Temperature in K
 - Pressure in Torr
 - Available material list (as of 04-July-2024)
   - "3he", "air", "al", "anthracene", "ar", "au",